yoshi2999/push2-python/README.md

 ## Documentation

-Well, to be honest there is no proper documentation.
-However the use of this package is so simple that I hope it's going to be enough with the [code examples below](#code-examples) and the simple notes given here.
+the easiest way to get started is to look at the list of all functions or take the [code examples below as a template](#code-examples) and the simple notes given here.
 ### Initializing Push

 To interface with Push2 you'll first need to import `push2_python` and initialize a Python object as follows: